Housing & Supports

 Landlord Relations

-Landlords play a vital role in Homeward Trust’s goal to end homelessness as more than 80% of people in Housing First programs live in market rental units.
+Landlords play a vital role in Homeward Trust’s goal to end homelessness, as more than 80% of people in Housing Support programs live in market rental units.
 Renting units across the city—as opposed to concentrating participants in certain neighbourhoods or buildings—is proven to provide significantly better outcomes for both program participants and communities.
-Homeward Trust’s Landlord Relations team supports the success of the Housing First program by working with landlords to answer questions, address issues, and maintain positive relationships.
+Homeward Trust’s Landlord Relations team supports the success of the Housing Support program by working with landlords to answer questions, address issues, and maintain positive relationships.

 Rental Assistance Program

-Homeward Trust helps Housing First clients who face barriers or difficulties in paying their own rent in market rental units.
-The program offers a subsidy that is paired alongside the client’s income support or employment income to ensure their rent is paid in full each month and that their housing stability is not at risk due to late or insufficient funds.
-The intent of the subsidy is to provide financial assistance until the client reaches financial independence or becomes accepted in the CRHC (Capital Region Housing Corporation) subsidy program, which is a long-term and permanent subsidy program.
+For individuals housed through Homeward Trust Housing Support Programs, who face barriers or difficulties in paying their own rent in market rental units, there is access to rental assistance.
+The rental assistance program is paired alongside the client’s income support or employment income to ensure their rent is paid in full each month and their housing stability is not at risk due to late or insufficient funds.
+This program aims to provide assistance until the client reaches financial independence or becomes accepted in the CRHC (Capital Region Housing Corporation) subsidy program, which is a long-term and permanent subsidy program.

 Training

-Homeward Trust offers staff and partnering agencies extensive training opportunities.
-Housing First workers regularly attend workshops and training sessions, learning about best practices, and refining the skills needed to best help their clients.
+Homeward Trust offers extensive training opportunities to staff and partnering agencies.
+Housing Support workers regularly attend workshops and training sessions, learning about best practices and refining the skills needed to help their clients best.

 All staff and frontline workers in funded programs attend Indigenous Diversity Training.
-This is provided to over 200 participants annually and shares knowledge about Indigenous culture, history, and legal rights.
+This is provided to over 200 participants annually, sharing knowledge about Indigenous culture, history, and legal rights.

 Connect With Us